Adoniram J. Warner

-Adoniram Judson Warner (January 13, 1834 – August 12, 1910) was a U.S. Representative from Ohio and an officer in the Union Army during the American Civil War.
+Adoniram Judson Warner (January 13, 1834 – August 12, 1910) was an American politician who served as a U.S. representative from Ohio and an officer in the Union Army during the American Civil War.
 He served three terms in the U.S. House of Representatives between 1879 and 1887.

 Biography

 Born in Wales, New York (near Buffalo, New York), Warner moved with his parents to Wisconsin at the age of eleven.
 He attended Beloit College in Wisconsin and New-York Central College.
 He was principal of Lewistown (Pennsylvania) Academy, superintendent of the public schools of Mifflin County, Pennsylvania, and principal of Mercer Union School, Pennsylvania from 1856 to 1861.

 Civil War

 He was commissioned as captain in the Tenth Pennsylvania Reserves on July 21, 1861, promoted to lieutenant colonel on May 14, 1862 and became colonel on April 25, 1863.
 He was transferred into the Veteran Reserve Corps in November 1863.
 On January 13, 1866, President Andrew Johnson nominated Warner for appointment to the grade of brevet brigadier general of volunteers, to rank from March 13, 1865, and the United States Senate confirmed the appointment on March 12, 1866.